-The most reliable way to cook perfectly tender lentils and dried peas is to bring them to a rapid simmer, and then reduce the heat to low for the rest of cooking.
+The most reliable way to cook perfectly tender lentils and dried peas are to bring them to a rapid simmer and then reduce the heat to low for the rest of cooking.
 They should cook with a few bubbles in the water and some gentle movement in the lentils.
 Try warm lentils tossed with good olive oil and vinegar and a cooked egg.

 Eat more of these super-stars this month for January’s (2016) Healthy Challenge to cash in on great nutrition that helps our environment.
 Take the 2016 Pulse Pledge today and eat dried peas, lentils, and beans the whole year, not just the whole month.
 Your body, your mouth, and our world will thank you!